ArcBlock/abtnode-docs/src/introduction/abtnode-overview/index.md

 ## Blocklets

-The Blocklet management section shows you all of the Blocklets installed on your ABT Node.
+The Blocklet management section shows all Blocklets installed on your ABT Node.
 You can perform various actions like start, stop, reload and remove individual Blocklets.
-You can also access each Blocklet to review overview information and configuration details needed for development projects.
+You can also access review and modify each Blocklet configuration to alter its behaviour at runtime.

 ![](./images/abtnode-blocklets-en.png)